NeuralRemaster: Phase-Preserving Diffusion for Structure-Aligned Generation: Experiments

 \subsection{Results}

 \textbf{Photorealistic Re-Rendering.} Quantitative results on UnrealCV re-rendering are summarized in Table~\ref{tab:unrealcv}, where all methods are implemented using the SD~1.5-based models for fair quantitative comparison.
+We evaluate SDEdit with Gaussian noise (SDEdit) and structured noise (Ours) at identical noise levels ($t{=}0.5$).
+This comparison shows that, compared to Gaussian noise, structured noise consistently improves structure preservation (near 90\% improvements on LPIPS) while maintaining text prompt alignment.
 Qualitative examples are shown in Figure~\ref{fig:unrealcv}, which compares our Flux-based model against stronger recent models such as FLUX-Kontext, and Qwen-Edit.
 Across both settings, all methods improve photorealism-as reflected by higher AS scores than the input images while \methodname{} achieves the highest photorealism and superior structure alignment.
 We observe that QWen-Edit produces visually high-quality results but often fails to maintain structural alignment with the input image; for example, in the first four cases, it enlarges the main subjects significantly.
 FLUX-Kontext aligns better with the input structure but provides only limited improvement in visual quality.
 Our method achieves both high visual fidelity and consistent structural alignment across frames.

 \textbf{Stylized Re-rendering.} Results of stylized re-rendering are presented in Table~\ref{tab:imagenetre}, with representative examples shown in Figure~\ref{fig:imagenetre}.
 All models are based on SD 1.5.
 This task evaluates the model’s ability to alter appearance while preserving scene structure.
 As shown, \methodname{} produces visually coherent stylizations that maintain object boundaries and spatial consistency, while prior methods often distort geometry or introduce texture misalignment.
-Quantitatively, \methodname{} achieves a better trade-off between style strength and structural fidelity.
+Quantitatively, \methodname{} achieves similar prompt alignment and significantly higher structure alignment.

 \textbf{Simulation Enhancement.} For this experiment, we generate 5.5 hours of demonstration driving videos from CARLA using its autopilot.
 Then we train an end2end planner on the re-rendered CARLA videos from each method using a ResNet backbone with a GRU to take temporal input and an MLP head to output a trajectory $\in\mathcal{R}^{16\times2}$ (4s predictions at 4Hz in XY space).
 As baseline, we also present the results from a purely CARLA-trained model.
 Open-loop imitation driving results are given in Figure~\ref{tab:waymo}. \methodname{} boosts planner generalization by 50\% in zero-shot setting, demonstrating that structure-preserving appearance enhancement significantly reduces the sim-to-real gap.
 Video examples in Figure~\ref{fig:waymo} show that \methodname{} maintains road boundaries, vehicle shapes, and spatial layout consistently across frames, whereas the compared method produces distorted trees and multi-object artifacts.